-- ♦ Students who are late to class during the course of the day, must report to the School Office to obtain a tardy slip before they are admitted to class. - The first two tardies for each semester will be excused. - ◆ The third tardy results in one-half hour of detention which must be served after school on Friday at 3:15 pm with the Dean of Students. - Students must report promptly at 3:15 pm to the office of the Dean of Students to serve their detention. - Detentions not served on time will require students to attend Saturday school to serve their detention - ♦ Students will receive notification every time they are tardy to a class.
-The Dean of Students will determine if a tardy can be excused. - Students who have received more than three unexcused tardies will be required to meet with the Dean of Students. - Recurring tardiness may result in a disciplinary referral being issued, warning a student that if she does not modify her behavior she may be placed on disciplinary probation.
+- Students who are late to class during the course of the day, must report to the School Office to obtain a tardy slip before they are admitted to class. - The first two tardies for each semester will be excused. - The third tardy results in one-half hour of detention - Students will receive notification every time they are tardy to a class.
+The Director of Student Life will determine if a tardy can be excused. - Students who have received more than three unexcused tardies will be required to meet with the Director of Student Life. - Recurring tardiness may result in a disciplinary referral being issued, warning a student that if she does not modify her behavior she may be placed on disciplinary probation.